Exercise During Pregnancy

 Exercise is important after giving birth

 Exercise continues to be important after you birth your baby.
-It may help improve your mood and decrease the risk of deep vein thrombosis (DVT).
-Exercise can also help you manage stress, keep up your energy, lose pregnancy pounds, and recover from delivery.
+It may help improve your mood and help you manage stress, keep up your energy, lose pregnancy pounds, and recover from delivery.

 Don’t forget nutrition needs